No No Never: Composition

 Written and composed by Australian-born band member Jane Comerford, the unusual choice of country as the genre resulted in BBC commentator Terry Wogan asking jokingly and with a rough approximation of the appropriate accent "are we in Athens, Georgia?" at the end of the performance (the contest was held in Athens, Greece).
 Lyrically, the song can be read as a pledge of the singer's undying love for her lover, but Comerford has stated that the chorus at least—"I'm never ever gonna leave you to cry on your own / Never ever gonna not go and pick up the phone / I'm never ever gonna let you be chilled to the bone"—was inspired by her desire to comfort her niece upon the untimely death of her father.

-Eurovision
+Eurovision Song Contest

+As a member of the "Big Five," Germany automatically qualified to compete in the final of the Eurovision Song Contest 2006 on 20 May 2006.
+The running order for the final in addition to the semi-final was decided through an allocation draw on 21 March 2006, and Germany was subsequently drawn to perform in position 8 in the final, following the entry from Malta and before the entry from Denmark.
+At the conclusion of the final, Germany placed fourteenth in the final, scoring 36 points.

-As one of the band's members is a professional comedian, there was a level of expectation that the Eurovision performance of the song was going to be humorous; however, this was not the case.
-While the band performed in front of artificial cactus plants, there was in fact very little overt humour in the performance.
-All members were dressed appropriately, with the musicians wearing beige suits and stetson hats and Comerford wearing a pink dress.
-The song was succeeded as the German representative at the Eurovision Song Contest 2007 by Roger Cicero with "Frauen regier'n die Welt".
+The German performance saw the musicians wearing beige suits and stetson hats and Comerford wearing a pink dress.
+Texas Lighntning eventually placed fourteenth out of the 24 participating countries with 36 points.
+"No No Never" was succeeded as the German representative at the Eurovision Song Contest 2007 by Roger Cicero with "Frauen regier'n die Welt".